Azure/azure-kusto-microhack1/README.md

   The ’Ingest new data’ wizard opens.

   Destination tab:
 The Cluster and Database fields are auto-populated.
 Select the ADX cluster and the Database that you created in challenge 1.
-We haven’t created a table, so use the “Create new table” option.
+We haven’t created a table, so use the “New table” option.
 In order to make it easier to query, we recommend using a table name without hyphens, '-'. </br>
 The table will be named LogisticsTelemetry.

   Source tab: